 CHAMP partners aim to demonstrate implementation of its pledge’s principles in at least 10 countries by COP30 in 2025.

-WRI Ross Center for Sustainable Cities, a founding partner of CHAMP, is supporting that effort in three main ways:
+WRI Ross Center for Sustainable Cities, a founding partner of CHAMP, is supporting in three main ways:

 In-Country Support